Shippable/docs/sources/platform/integration/deprecated/hipchat.md

 ## Usage

-After you create the account integration, it can be used in the following scenarios:
+After you create the integration, it can be used in the following scenarios:

 ### CI